tegos-article/article-laravel-managing-hierarchical-data/1-article.md

 ## Approach 1: Recursive Relationship

-Laravel natively supports recursive relationships through Eloquent.
+Laravel has built-in support for recursive relationships with Eloquent.
-You can define a `children()` relation recursively:
+You can set up a `children()` relationship that calls itself:

 ```php
 final class Category extends Model